nadethoughts/Aetheria/Campaigns/Nimble/Campaign Synopsis - Through Session 09.md

 The played transcript describes the Axe of Snaggletooth as dealing **3d4** rather than a normal battleaxe's **1d8**.
 The older Warren canvas lists **2d4+2**.
 The transcript and character sheet should control current mechanics unless deliberately revised.

-Session 08 establishes **three current Shadow Points** and shows two new awards: one for yielding to the axe over the beehive and one for attacking Alder.
-The full threshold and progression rules still need a single written reference before the next trigger.
+Session 08 establishes three Shadow Points.
+Session 09 explicitly adds two accepted bargains, for a transcript-supported total of **five**.
+Rubius also suffered a Wound, which the current master entry treats as another trigger, and the second bargain advanced damage to 3d8 earlier than the master entry currently permits.
+Confirm the total and bargain progression before the next encounter.

 ### Current Levels